We all come to a point in our lives when we decide to make a change.

 We live in an incredible time of personal technology.
 It’s not just our phones and computers that have applications and programs that can help us, but there’s even technology in our cars and refrigerators reminding us to pick up milk!

-But don’t forget that we don’t have to go it alone.
+But even with all those reminders in place, don’t forget that you don’t have to go it alone.

 Make a pact with a workout partner or a diet “buddy” and keep each other on your toes.
 But please make it supportive and not guilt tripping!
 There’s no need to add a bully into each other’s lives.